Radioactive Material License Support — NRC & Agreement State Applications and Audits

 FAQ

-How long does a license application take?
+How long does a radioactive material license application take?

-What do you need from us?
+What information do you need from us?

-Can you handle amendments?
+Can you handle amendments mid-license cycle?

-What happens if an application is incomplete?
+What happens if a license application has deficiencies?

 Do you provide ongoing support after the license is issued?